Historic Preservation Commission

 EXTERIORS of historic sites, structures and sections of the City are protected from demolition, permanent damage and ill-advised alterations.
 Before commencing work, seek advice from the City of Burlington Construction Official or the Historic Commission Secretary.
 If necessary, residents or property owners will be directed to seek Commission approval in the form of a review of proposed exterior work, and issuance of a “Certificate of Appropriateness.”

-Your application for a Certificate of Appropriateness will be reviewed by the Burlington City Historic Preservation Commission.
+Your application for a Certificate of Appropriateness (see link above) will be reviewed by the Burlington City Historic Preservation Commission.
 You must provide sufficient information for us to properly review your Application.

 Please complete the Application.
 Also, please submit any plans required by the City Construction Official showing conformance with the code, along with your application for a Certificate of Appropriateness.